-Pursuing Excellence To provide you with the opportunities to develop as an investigative scientist, and enable you to become a Committed, Confident and Creative secondary school teacher who is equipped with the skills and knowledge needed to lead learning for a range of learners Practice-led, knowledge applied To facilitate scholarship of a broad scientific curriculum via a range of learning opportunities.
-To reinforce knowledge in practical laboratory settings and develop your ability to enhance your own teaching practice through reflection and evaluation of curriculum, research, policy and practice.
-Interdisciplinary To enable you to collaborate and network with peers engaged in the scholarship of other disciplines within the University, and to become a highly accountable and professional teacher with a commitment towards equality, diversity and inclusion and to make a positive contribution to your community.
-Employability driven To provide opportunities for you to enhance your skills in research, work and science educational environments, which will enable you to become a reflective future leader in innovative practice and with a commitment to optimising life chances for all children.
-Internationalisation To encourage you to contextualise your knowledge towards an appreciation of the impact of, and the efforts to combat, infection and disease on diverse populations around the globe.
-You will also develop your understanding of the value of education for all children within a global context
+Pursuing Excellence To enable you to become a Committed, Confident and Creative secondary school PE teacher who is equipped with the skills and knowledge needed to lead learning for a range of learners.
+Practice-led, knowledge applied To promote the skills of enquiry within a practice-led performative research framework, that will develop your ability to enhance your own practice through reflection and evaluation of curriculum, research, policy and practice.
+Interdisciplinary To provide relevant, challenging, coherent and enriched learning experiences in a range of stimulating contexts so that students can become a highly accountable and professional teacher, with a commitment towards equality, diversity and inclusion and to make a positive contribution to your community.
+Employability driven Enable you to become a reflective future leader in innovative practice and with a commitment to optimising life chances for all children with the ability to respond to change and manage it positively.
+Internationalisation To equip students with the knowledge, skills, understanding and experience required to succeed and excel in an increasingly diverse society and global physical education, school sport and physical activity community